firebase/FirebaseUI-Android/codelabs/chat/README.md

 1. Register with Firebase
 2. Create a project in Android Studio
-3. Connect the Android project to Firebase
+3. Connect the Android app to Firebase
 4. Allow the user to send a message
-5. Show the (existing and new) messages
+5. Show the messages
 6. Enable login

 What you'll need
  * [Android Studio](https://developer.android.com/sdk/installing/studio.html) version 1.3 or up